-- There is a risk of a solid medication becoming lodged in the patient’s throat or oesophagus, resulting in incorrect drug dispersal and subsequent changes in efficacy and/or tolerability, as well as possible oesophageal damage.
+- There may be an increased risk of a tablet or capsule becoming lodged in the patient’s throat or oesophagus, resulting in incorrect drug dispersal and subsequent changes in efficacy and/or tolerability, and possible oesophageal damage.

 Causes of dysphagia and related swallowing problems

 The ‘normal’ swallow needs the respiratory, oral, pharyngeal, laryngeal and oesophageal structures to function with one another.
-This is dependent on the motor and sensory nervous system being intact.4 There are three phases in the physiology of a normal swallow.
-Any of these phases can malfunction to produce swallowing problems, i.e. ‘dysphagia’- these are set out in the table below:3
+This is dependent on the motor and sensory nervous system being intact.

 Uncontrolled material may spill from the lips or into the pharynx.
 Altered muscle tone affects the action of the jaw, lips, tongue and soft palate disrupting the retention and preparation of the bolus.

 |Provides a mechanism to prevent material entering the airway.
 The main activities are the cessation of breathing and closure of the airway.